-Here, we report results from an observational study in an international “real-world” database of RA patients, with associations between BMI and response to csDMARD therapy which are relevant to the management of patients with RA.In our cohort of patients with established RA, results are consistent with previous data demonstrating decreased likelihood of achieving remission in obese patients with RA, despite similar therapy with csDMARDs as those of normal BMI [7].
-This has previously been shown in multiple clinical trials and a larger metanalysis of 5131 patients with RA [7,8,21].
-We did not, however, demonstrate a similar association in patients with early RA who are overweight or obese.
+Here, we report results from an observational study in an international “real-world” database of RA patients, with associations between BMI and response to csDMARD therapy which are relevant to the management of patients with RA.

-[8,21,22][7,8,23]Obese patients with estRA taking monotherapy were less likely to attain DAS28 remission or good EULAR response in our cohort.
-Additionally, overweight and obese patients with estRA were more likely to be on combination csDMARD therapy, compared to patients of normal BMI.
-Obese individuals were also found to be taking higher doses of MTX, compared to patients of normal BMI, in both eRA and estRA.
-While the association between BMI and response to treatment in RA is well-described in the literature [6,8,22], our study adds to the field by demonstrating altered prescribing patterns in overweight and obese individuals, including an increased number of csDMARDS and increased dose of MTX.
-It is possible that these more intensive treatment regimens are required in order to attain remission or good EULAR response, although we were unable to demonstrate this in our study.
-However, given that obese patients with eRA, as well as estRA, were exposed to higher doses of MTX compared to patients of normal BMI, this may account for the similar responses seen in patients of all BMI categories with early disease.

-Previous studies have demonstrated an association between increased BMI and a reduced response to csDMARDs in RA [8,23,24].
+Previous studies have demonstrated an association between increased BMI and a reduced response to csDMARDs in RA [8,21,22].
 Our study adds to this in several ways.
+We observe that stage of disease is important when assessing response to csDMARDs in RA patients with increased BMI.
+In our cohort of patients with estRA, results are consistent with previous data demonstrating decreased likelihood of achieving remission in obese patients, despite similar therapy with csDMARDs as those with normal BMI [7].
+This has previously been shown in clinical trials and a large metanalysis of 5131 patients with RA [7,8,23].
+We did not, however, demonstrate a similar association in patients with early RA.

+Obese patients with estRA taking monotherapy were less likely to attain DAS28 remission or good EULAR response in our cohort, compared to non-obese patients on monotherapy.
+Overweight and obese patients with estRA were more likely to be on combination csDMARD therapy, compared to patients of normal BMI (Table 4).
+Despite this, having estRA and increased BMI was associated with decreased likelihood of achieving remission.

-We have observed that stage of disease is important when assessing response to csDMARDs in RA patients with increased BMI.
-In patients with estRA, increased BMI was associated with decreased likelihood of achieving remission.
-This is despite our observation that this group of patients is more likely to be on combination DMARD therapy compared to patients of normal BMI (Table 4).I However, increased BMI was not associated with reduced remission rates in RA patients treated in the first 2-3 years of symptom duration.
-This may reflect the “treat-to-target” approach in eRA and is in part supported by our observation that both eRA and estRA patients were found to be taking higher doses of MTX in our cohort than similar patients of normal BMI.
-The lack of association between increased BMI in eRA patients and remission or EULAR response in the METEOR cohort may also reflect the limitations of real-world data collection, for example inconsistencies in recording time since diagnosis, components of DAS28 and height and weight at baseline (discussed further in ‘Strengths and Limitations’).[6,8,24]
+Increased BMI was not associated with reduced remission in RA patients treated in the first 2-3 years of symptom duration.
+This may reflect the “treat-to-target” approach in eRA, partly supported by our observation that both eRA and estRA patients took higher doses of MTX in our cohort than similar patients of normal BMI.
+The lack of association between increased BMI in eRA patients and remission may also reflect the limitations of real-world data, for example inconsistencies in recording time since diagnosis, components of DAS28 and height and weight at baseline (see ‘Strengths and Limitations’).

+While the association between BMI and response to treatment in RA is well-described [6,8,24], our study also demonstrates altered prescribing patterns in overweight and obese individuals, including an increased number of csDMARDS in estRA and increased MTX dose in both eRA and estRA.
+It is possible that these more intensive treatment regimens are required to attain remission or good EULAR response, although we were unable to demonstrate in our study whether patients prescribed higher MTX doses would have had similar outcomes had they been prescribed similar doses to patients of lower BMI.
+However, given that obese patients with both eRA and estRA were exposed to higher doses of MTX compared to patients of normal BMI, this may account for the similar responses seen in patients of all BMI categories with early disease.

-We know from previous studies that, regardless of BMI, patients with estRA have less frequent remissions compared to eRA [25].
-A recent meta-analysis demonstrated frequency of remission in estRA to be 19%, compared with 49% in eRA, when both groups were on active treatment [26].
-In those patients with estRA and very high BMI, disease activity and physical dysfunction are significantly increased [19].
-In this study, we observed similar outcomes for patients with established RA and increased BMI, despite the increased csDMARD exposure in these individuals.
+Previous studies show that, regardless of BMI, patients with estRA have less frequent remissions compared to eRA [25].
+A recent meta-analysis reported frequency of remission in estRA as 19%, compared with 49% in eRA [26].
+In patients with estRA and very high BMI, disease activity and physical dysfunction are significantly increased [19].
+In this study, we observed similar outcomes for patients with established RA and increased BMI, despite increased csDMARD exposure in these individuals.